 Individuals may report criminal activity by calling the FSU Police Department or by submitting the information through the department's LiveSafe app.
 Using this phone app will allow you to make reports via the FSU Police Department.
-All reports of criminal activity are investigated to the fullest extent possible.
+All reports of criminal activity are fully investigated.